Lab Leader/Workshop Director

 Logistics Coordinator/Guest Lecturer

 Justin has 26 years involved in competitive debate, two degrees in secondary education, and is now head coach at Wake Forest.
 He coordinates the scholarships, arrival information, and logistics necessary to run the workshop.
 Fortunately, he is more than just a logistics person.
 Whether a team wants to defend hegemony, afro-pessimism, trans rage, or a small arguably topical policy affirmative, Justin has coached them all, successfully.
 He's a true "flex" coach who dives in the trenches whether it's the final round of the CEDA National Championships, deep elims at the NDT, or a rebuttal redo in Carswell Hall 405.
 Justin specializes in making debaters better at what they do best; he has coached CEDA National Champions, many NDT First Rounds, and top-5 speakers at National Tournaments.
-While teaching High school he coached Texas State Champions.
-While debating he finished 1st and 2nd at the Kentucky Round-Robin was 2nd at NFLs and a Texas State Champion.
+While teaching High school, he coached Texas State Champions.
+While debating, he finished 1st and 2nd at the Kentucky Round-Robin, NDT first-round, 2nd at NSDAs, semis of the TOC and a Texas State Champion.
 Justin was selected to judge the final round of the 2004 NDT and 2012 CEDA National Championships.

 We will be hiring additional staff.
 We are committed to having NO BYES when we hold a tournament and inter-lab debates.
 Our staff to student ratio has been 1:4 in previous years.
 We are in conversation with other individual about the possibility of joining us.
 As additional staff are added, we will upload bios and announce via Facebook.